semhgm/semhgm/README.md

 🚀 About Me

 I'm Semih, a Software Engineering student at Fırat University.
-Passionate about technology and innovation, I am a leader of the SmartHaven team.
-Additionally, I am part of the management team of the Teknofest club and volunteer at the T3 Foundation.
+Passionate about technology and innovation, I am part of the management team of the Teknofest club and volunteer at the T3 Foundation.

 💡 My Interests